YouYou-Liang/YouYou-Liang.github.io/_pages/about.md

 Hobbies
 ======
 I enjoy playing badminton and am currently learning tennis.
-In my leisure time I like to watch movies and TV shows.
+In my leisure time I like to watch movies and TV shows, and playing with cats and dogs.

-I also like traveling, shooting travel vlogs, and like to enrich my life with rich experiences.
+I also enjoy traveling, filming travel vlogs, and filling my life with rich experiences.

 Skills